Contact WorkSafe

 The following topics can be used as a guide for toolbox meetings to identify workplace hazards and to reduce the risks of metal guillotines.

 Are the metal cutting guillotines in your workplace adequately guarded?
-See the Code of practice - Safeguarding of machinery and plant for general and practical guidance.
+See the Code of practice - Managing risks of plant in the workplace for general and practical guidance.

 Are the guards rigid, of adequate strength, and securely attached so they cannot be removed from the guillotine without tools?